Joan Schirle

 Ruxy

 Joan Schirle was the founding artistic director of Dell’Arte International.
-She is an actor, playwright, director, deviser, and teacher, whose acting work was recognized with a 2006 Fox Foundation/TCG Resident Actor Fellowship.
-In 2004 she was honored at the 16th Cairo International Experimental Theatre Festival as a leader in the field of experimental theatre.
-She served as director of the Dell’Arte International School of Physical Theatre from 2003 – 2011.
+She is an actor, playwright, director, deviser, and teacher whose acting work was recognized with a 2006 Fox Foundation/TCG Resident Actor Fellowship.
+In 2004 she was honored at the 16th Cairo International Experimental Theatre Festival as a leader in experimental theatre.
+She was the director of Dell’Arte International School of Physical Theatre from 2003 – 2011.

-She has performed in mask and created mask performances, as well as teaching mask for actors for many years.
-Having led 20 study trips to Bali, she learned to carve masks as well as dance them.
-Her solo mask show, “Second Skin,” toured widely to international festivals for seven years.
-Recent work includes the 5-eminute mask piece, “JUNE 1, 2020” and a clown “Fireside Chat” for the 2021 Zero2 Fierce Women’s Festival at the Arcata Playhouse.
+She has performed in masks, created mask performances, and taught masks to actors for many years.
+Having led 20 study trips to Bali, she learned to carve masks and dance them.
+Her solo mask show, “Second Skin,” toured widely at international festivals for seven years.
+Recent work includes the 5-minute mask piece, “JUNE 1, 2020,” and a clown, “Fireside